 Bring Order to the Process

 A significant emotional loss in your family is already causing you to feel out of control.
-We feel the greatest benefit SDFMC can bring to an estate distribution is the peace of mind gained through a controlled yet highly customized process.
+We feel the greatest benefit the mediators at West Coast Family Mediation Center can bring to an estate distribution is the peace of mind gained through a controlled yet highly customized process.
 We can help you mediate through this transition with our caring expertise.

-For more information on how you can use mediation before, during and after an Estate planning process please give SDFMC a call at (858) 735-2411
+For more information on how you can use mediation before, during and after an Estate planning process please contact West Coast Family Mediation Center.

 Resolve, rebuild, renew – your family, your way